 - Personality archetype.
 Fittingly, Metal types are the Alchemists, or those who value rationality, self-control, structure, discipline and refinement.
-(Here is a link to a lengthy, but great, quiz to find out which phase you inhabit the most. )
+(Here is a link to a quiz to find out which phase you inhabit the most.)

 The themes associated with Autumn or Metal are inspiration and faith: two qualities that indeed seem in abundance when deciduous trees cast away every life-giving leaf they’ve made, trusting they will be able to enrobe themselves again in the spring.
 As Roman poet Juvenal said, “Never does nature say one thing and wisdom another.”
 The wisdom of nature is to keep only the most important things in Autumn and let go of the rest.

 Each phase is also associated with organs in the body.
 Autumn/Metal relates to the Lungs and Large Intestine.
 At first, these two don’t seem related.
 But the Chinese culture is all about symbols, from their language to their medicine.
 When you look at it from that point of view, Lungs inhale (inspire) and exhale (let go), and the Large Intestine excretes (lets go – or should, if it’s working properly).